 With a novel like U.S.A., the students are not required to memorize details and summarize narrative.
 Such a procedure would be entirely alien to the purpose and spirit of the work.
 I like for the novel selected to serve as a point of departure for a discussion of important aspects of modern life and approach to art.
 The novel chosen is discussed in its relationship to other novels of its class and its time.

 The students are free to accept or reject any of the criticism of life or art associated with a novel like U.S.A.
 I reject some of it myself.
-I only require of my students that they think as honestly and deeply as possible, write as well as possible, formulate convictions, and maintain them with good arguments.
+I only require of my students that they think as honestly and deeply as possible, write as well as possible, formulate convictions, and maintain them with good arguments.. . .

 The variety and richness of material in U.S.A. make that work a good one for illustrating the techniques and purposes of modern writers.
-Here are some of the more important objectives which I wish to reach in a class discussion of the novel:
+Here are some of the more important objectives which I wish to reach in a class discussion of the novel:1.
+I illustrate from the book the preponderant interest which modern writers take in the lives of the disinherited of the earth, the emphasis on the common, the everyday, as subject-matter for writing.

 2. I point out the manner in which the book reproduces in a way impossible for the historian and sociologist the living, plastic stream of life in the American past.
 I point out--although it is unnecessary for the girls whom I teach--that this is not intended to represent the whole of American life.